Skip to main content

 The system should follow the email normalization rules and hash without salting.

 Yes.
-Not storing email address or hash mappings may increase processing time drastically when you have to map millions of addresses.
+Not storing mappings may increase processing time drastically when you have to map millions of email addresses or phone numbers.
 Recalculating only those mappings that actually need to be updated, however, reduces the total processing time because only about 1/365th of EUIDs need to be updated daily.

 important

-Unless you are using a private operator, you must map email addresses or hashes consecutively, using a single HTTP connection, in batches of 5,000 emails at a time.
+Unless you are using a Private Operator, you must map email addresses, phone numbers, or hashes consecutively, using a single HTTP connection, with a maximum batch size of 5,000 items per batch.
 In other words, do your mapping without creating multiple parallel connections.

 How should I handle user opt-outs?